 Bismarck State College offers an 11-month LPN program, then students can continue into the Associate Degree RN program, which is 9 months in length.
-The program is offered through the Dakota Nursing Program is the collaboration between Bismarck State College, Lake Region State College, Williston State College and Dakota College at Bottineau that has afforded BSC the ability to offer a practical nursing degree program at the hospitals in the North Dakota communities of Ashley, Garrison, Harvey, Hazen, and, coming in 2019, Hettinger.
+The program is offered through the Dakota Nursing Program is the collaboration between Bismarck State College, Lake Region State College, Williston State College and Dakota College at Bottineau that has afforded BSC the ability to offer a practical nursing degree program at the hospitals in the North Dakota communities of Ashley, Harvey, Hazen, Hettinger, and Garrison.
 The establishment of the program allows individuals in these communities to earn their nursing degrees through non-traditional means, thereby decreasing the need for students to travel away from home to obtain a career in nursing.

 Students learn nursing training as a Licensed Practical Nurse (LPN) or advanced training as a Registered Nurse (RN).
 Enrollment is limited with selection made through a comprehensive and competitive process.

 Nursing education is organized as a career ladder.
 Students are eligible to earn a Certificate in Practical Nursing after the first 11 months of nursing classes.
 If qualifications are met, including maintaining a minimum required program GPA of 2.75, students may continue and complete the second year, which leads to an Associate in Applied Science degree in nursing (RN).
 Clinical experiences occur at the local hospitals, nursing homes, and community settings and include Med/Surg, Operating Room, ER, Maternal/Newborn, Pediatrics, Psychiatry and ICU.